AP VoteCast: Health care, climate top issues ... | Taiwan News

-WASHINGTON (AP) — Voters in California’s Democratic primary ranked health care and climate change as the most important issues facing the country, well above the economy, race relations, foreign policy and many other social issues.
+Voters in Colorado’s Democratic primary ranked health care and climate change as the most important issues facing the country, well above the economy, race relations, foreign policy and many other social issues.

 About a third named health care, an issue that has intensely divided the field of Democratic candidates.
-Nearly as many had climate change on their minds, according to a wide-ranging AP VoteCast survey of the Democratic primary electorate in California.
+Roughly as many had climate change on their minds, according to a wide-ranging AP VoteCast survey of the Democratic primary electorate in Colorado.

-Sen. Bernie Sanders was the winner in California, where he was boosted by strong support from Latinos.
+Some voters cast ballots for Amy Klobuchar and Pete Buttigieg.
+Both candidates submitted paperwork on Tuesday to officially withdraw from the race in Colorado.
+Votes cast for them, including those already sent in, were not counted by the state.

-Here’s a snapshot of Democratic voters in California — who they are and how they voted — based on preliminary results from AP VoteCast, a survey of 4,023 voters, conducted for The Associated Press by NORC at the University of Chicago.
+Here’s a snapshot of Democratic voters in Colorado — who they are and what matters to them — based on preliminary results from AP VoteCast, a survey of 3,006 voters, conducted for The Associated Press by NORC at the University of Chicago.

 DO THEY WANT A BIG CHANGE?

 But change in Washington doesn’t look the same to everyone.
-Close to 6 in 10 voters said they preferred a candidate who will pursue practical, centrist policies to one pursuing bold liberal policies.
+Six in 10 voters said they preferred a candidate who will pursue practical, centrist policies to one pursuing bold liberal policies.

 WHAT ELSE VOTERS WANT

-Roughly 8 in 10 said it was very important that a nominee can beat Trump.
-Similar numbers also considered strong leadership highly important.
+Close to 9 in 10 said it was very important that a nominee can beat Trump, and about 8 in 10 considered strong leadership highly important.

 Having “the right experience” and being willing to work across the aisle were considered very significant for a Democratic nominee by about 6 in 10 voters.